alamahant/fedorarc/README.md

 environment.

-More OpenRC service scripts and config files will be added over time to   init.d   and   conf.d   to support daemons installed with DNF.
+More OpenRC service scripts and config files will be added over time to   INIT.D   and   CONF.D   to support daemons installed with DNF.
 If a daemon or configuration is missing, please open an issue so it can be added in future updates.